 SECTION 2 - 673RD SERVICES SQUADRON NOTIFICATION: In accordance with AFI 34-223, we must provide the 673rd Services Squadron with:

 (3) List of Current Officers (including office symbols and phone numbers).

 Failure to comply with AFI 34-223 will result in recommendation for dissolution.

-This charter was approved by a majority of the Elmendorf Amateur Radio Society and became effective 15 JUL 2012.
+This charter was approved as unchanged by a majority vote of the Elmendorf Amateur Radio Society and became effective 4 DEC 2018.

 MEMORANDUM FOR E.A.R.S.